Independent radio station in Cambodia shut on order of PM

-PHNOM PENH, Cambodia (AP) — One of Cambodia’s last free media outlets, Voice of Democracy radio, on Monday ceased operations after Prime Minister Hun Sen ordered its closure for allegedly slandering his son by misreporting a story about aid to earthquake-struck Turkey.
+PHNOM PENH, Cambodia (AP) — One of Cambodia’s last free media outlets, Voice of Democracy radio, on Monday ceased operations after Prime Minister Hun Sen ordered its closure for allegedly slandering his son.

 The story, which was also published on the website of VoD, as the station is better known, claimed that Hun Sen’s son, Lt.
-Gen. Hun Manet, had signed the document on his father’s behalf authorizing the $100,000 donation for quake relief aid.
+Gen. Hun Manet, had signed a donation on his father’s behalf of $100,000 for Turkey earthquake relief aid.

 Hun Sen said the article misinterpreted the facts and that only the prime minister has the authority to make decisions on foreign aid.
 VoD acknowledged it had made a mistake, but that did not satisfy Hun Sen, who has ruled Cambodia with an iron fist for 38 years, during which he has cracked down on critics and independent media.